pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Your Answer:**

+Getting token from local storage checking if the token exists and if it does updating the react state.

 ---

 - [ ] Now when you refresh the page, it looks as though you are logged in.
 Next, try clicking the logout button.